erich666/McUsd/README.md

 Download this repository and then load the McUsd.usda file in the models directory into your favorite USD file viewer.
 Or, [view the model in your browser](https://skfb.ly/oxyUE) through Sketchfab.
 Or, have an phone?
 Try out [Sketchfab's USDZ translation](https://erich.realtimerendering.com/mcusd/McUsd_sketchfab.usdz).
 You'll have to shrink it down in AR mode (pinch, on an iPhone) - each block is a meter in size!

 The "Mc" is for Minecraft, not McDonalds.
-Though that's fine if you think the latter.
-I'd be happy if this file was served billions of times to help others.
-Well, maybe tens of times - billions means something's going wrong somewhere.
+Short URL for this page: http://bit.ly/gitmcusd

 ![McUsd: JG-RTX textures, rendered in Omniverse](/images/ov_interactive.png "McUsd: JG-RTX textures, rendered in Omniverse")